Tire size is hard to read, especially when you have never done that.

 Type of Tire:

-The next comes on the tire size is the aspect ratio.
+The next comes of the tire size is the aspect ratio.
 It is defined as the ratio of the height of the tire cross-section to its width.
-The two-digit number that comes after the slash mark indicates the aspect ratio of the tire.
+The two-digit number that comes after the slash mark indicates the tire’s aspect ratio.

-For instance, in a tire size of P225/70R16 91S, the aspect ratio is 70, which means the tire’s height is equal to 70% of its width.
-The bigger the aspect ratio, the greater the tire’s sidewall will be.
+For instance, in a tire size P225/70R16 91S, the aspect ratio is 70, meaning the tire’s height equals 70% of its width.
+The bigger the aspect ratio, the greater the tire’s sidewall.

-The alphabetic letter comes after the aspect ratio tells you the construction of the tire.
+The alphabetic letter comes after the aspect ratio tells you the tire’s construction.
 If the letter is labeled as R, your tire is radial which means layers move radially across the tire.
 Most contemporary tires are radial tires.